 Where to start

-As mentioned previously, it doesn’t take a lot of bricks to get started with making something from LEGO®, however it does take a little creativity.
+As mentioned previously, it doesn’t take a lot of bricks to get started with making something from LEGO®, however, it does take a little creativity.
 Now that may sound a bit easier said than done, in this day and age Bricktastics has noticed that creative thinking appears to be on the decline, hence why we produce creative focused LEGO® Packs.
 With all the distractions of modern life, especially with TV entertainment like the Simpsons, reality TV or Master Chef or video games like Fortnite or Mario, these require very little imagination.
-Remember when you where younger and use to play with a stick and imagine it was something more?
-If not then you where probably born after the internet!
-But I remember those days, and its amazing what children can do with a little imagination.
+Remember when you were younger and use to play with a stick and imagine it was something more?
+If not then you were probably born after the internet!
+But I remember those days and its amazing what children can do with a little imagination.

 Anyway, back to the task at hand, where to start with your LEGO® ideas.
 I recommend getting some inspiration, if you have not played with LEGO® in a while you will be amazed to find out just how more creative people have become as the art has matured.
 While the internet may stifle creativity in some ways, in other ways its great for getting some starting inspiration!
 I suggest websites like Pinterest and Instagram as great places, simply type something you like, such as “space ship”, “pirate”, “car” add the word “LEGO” and you will be flooded with other peoples creations you can get inspiration from.
 P.S don’t be overwhelmed if you can’t build as good as some of the pictures, it takes a long time to build your skills to that level.

 Now that you have your idea of what you want to build, the only thing left to do is get creative and start building.
 Best of luck and be sure to share your creations with us here at Bricktastics.
 We have a monthly “Bricktastics Buildoff” competition on Facebook we would love to see you enter!
 Link Below